0Angulo0/mirepo_videojuegos/tareas/js/breakout/README.md

 ## >>how to run<<
 1. Clone or download the repo
-2. Open the project in an IDE (ex.
-Vs Code)
+2. Open the project in an IDE (like VS Code)
-3. Open `index.html`with Live Server by right-clicking it
+3. Open *index.html* with Live Server
 4. Play and enjoy! :D

 ---